 About the Teeth Bonding Procedure

 To prepare the tooth (or teeth) for bonding, Dr. Becker will lightly roughen the surface of the tooth and add a conditioning liquid to help the resin adhere to the tooth.
 Next, he will directly apply a tooth-colored, composite resin and sculpt it into the desired shape by hand.

 Teeth bonding requires the precision and artistic ability of a skilled cosmetic dentist like Dr. Becker since the work is done freehand without the use of molds or impressions.
 A special light is then used to harden the material.
 Dr. Becker will trim, shape and polish it to match the sheen of the rest of the tooth surface.

 Tooth Bonding FAQs

 Tooth bonding is not a permanent treatment, but your results can last several years with proper oral hygiene and routine dental care.
 It’s key to remember that the composite used for tooth bonding can absorb stain much like a natural tooth, so avoid tobacco use and dark foods and beverages.

 While the composite can become dark over time, the dentist can not brighten it up.
 If you are considering a teeth whitening procedure, it should be done before your tooth is bonded so that a composite shade can be selected to match the lighter color of your whitened teeth.
 We will match your bonding to the rest of your teeth for a natural look.

 No. We do not recommend using tooth bonding to fix serious damage.
 You will need a stronger, more permanent solution.
 If damage to the teeth is more significant, or a permanent result is desired, Dr. Becker may recommend a dental crown or porcelain veneers.

 Schedule a Dental Exam & Consultation

 Dr. Ray Becker is focused on providing personalized, comprehensive care for those who want to improve their smile.
-If you are looking to improve your smile, we offer a variety of services in our Columbia, MD dentist office.
+If you are looking to improve your smile, we offer a variety of services in our Columbia, MD dentist office near you.